Top 10: Linux e-Readers

 2021.
 Kobo released Elipsa - 10.3 inch e-note and e-reader

-Kobo is set to launch the Kobo Elipsa, a new 10.3-inch e-reader and e-notepad device.
+Kobo is launching a new 10.3-inch e-reader and digital notepad device called the Kobo Elipsa.
 Priced at $399, it includes a sleepcover and a stylus.
-While Kobo markets it primarily as a notepad, it functions effectively as both a notepad and an e-reader.
-Users can write on e-books and PDFs, and it features a new note app with Dropbox import and export capabilities.
-One interesting aspect is that it doesn't utilize a Wacom touchscreen like most other e-notes, which likely contributed to its competitive pricing.
-Kobo will face tough competition in the e-note industry from established players like Sony, Onyx Boox, Boyue, Remarkable, Supernote, as well as numerous Chinese retailers such as Hanvon and Bigme.
-The Elipsa's advantage lies in its Linux-based operating system, enabling it to operate efficiently with a quad-core processor, 1GB of RAM, and a smaller battery.
+Kobo is promoting it more as a notepad than an e-reader, though it serves both functions.
+You can annotate eBooks and PDFs and it features a new note-taking app that supports importing and exporting to Dropbox.
+Notably, it seems to not use a Wacom touchscreen like many other digital notepads, which likely helps in keeping the cost lower.
+Kobo will be up against several established competitors in the e-note market, such as Sony, Onyx Boox, Boyue, Remarkable, Supernote and various Chinese brands like Hanvon and Bigme.
+The Kobo Elipsa’s competitive edge will be its Linux-based operating system, allowing it to operate with a quad-core processor, 1GB of RAM and a smaller battery.

 2019.
 Xiaomi released its eInk reader - iReader T6

-Xiaomi has introduced its first ebook reader, named the iReader T6, which is currently available in China for ¥928.
-Designed to compete with the Kindle and other compact e-readers, the iReader T6 boasts a 6-inch E Ink Carta HD display with a resolution of 1448×1072 and 300 PPI.
-The screen seamlessly blends with the bezel and offers front-lit illumination for nighttime reading.
-Beneath the surface, the device houses a 1GHz Freescale IMX6 Solo Lite processor and 8GB of internal storage.
-It is equipped with a 1500mAh battery, capable of providing several weeks of usage.
-With a width of 7.4mm and weighing 160g, the iReader T6 is lightweight and portable.
-Operating on a proprietary Linux-based OS called iReader UI 2.0, it supports various book and document formats including EBK, TXT, UMD, EPUB, PDF, and MOBI.
-The device comes with a pre-installed digital store featuring hundreds of books and magazines, and users can also download files over Wi-Fi.
+Xiaomi introduced its first ebook reader, the iReader T6.
+It is currently available in China for ¥928.
+Designed to rival the Kindle and other compact e-readers, the iReader T6 features a 6-inch E Ink Carta HD display with a resolution of 1448×1072 and 300 PPI.
+The screen is flush with the bezel and includes a front light for reading in low light conditions.
+It is equipped with a 1GHz Freescale IMX6 Solo Lite processor and 8GB of internal storage.
+The device is powered by a 1500 mAh battery, which should last for several weeks of use.
+It measures 7.4 mm in thickness and weighs 160 g.
+The iReader T6 runs on a proprietary Linux-based OS, iReader UI 2.0, which supports all major book and document formats: EBK, TXT, UMD, EPUB, PDF and MOBI.
+It comes with a pre-installed digital store offering hundreds of ebooks and magazines and also supports file downloads over WiFi.

 Author: Dhaval Parekh